RBEGamer/MailBagWatcher/README.md

 # BUILD HARDWARE
+All shown ICs are the NE555 Timer (sorry for the missing caption)

 ## THE FIRST NOR GATE
 To build the nor gate used for inverting the reedswitch state (if you have a toogle reed switch you can skip this step)